GhostDragon420/Sync-Shell-PowerShell-Edition/README.md

 ## 📋 Upcoming Features

-- 🔄 **GitHub Auto-Update** – Check the GitHub repo for script updates; if a new version is available, prompt the user to update.
-The script will download, install, and restart automatically, elevating to admin if needed.
-- ⚠️ **Startup Admin Warning** – Display a legal-style message box or banner about administrator privileges on launch.
-- 🛡️ **Admin Status Indicator** – Show a visual indicator (Yes/No) if the script is running with administrator rights.
 - 🎨 **Enhanced Output Window** – Color-code errors, exceptions, and failures for easier readability; improve overall formatting.
 - 💾 **Autosave / Session Recovery** – Emergency recovery for the input/output boxes in case of crashes, power loss, or unexpected closures (standard save button remains for manual control).
-- 🆔 **Version Display** – Show the current version (v1.0.0) prominently in the main GUI window.
 - 🖥️ **Shell Integration** – Add support for launching Windows cmd.exe when the user types CMD commands.
-- 📦 **Multi-Format Packaging** – Distribute in three formats:
-  - .exe standalone version  ***COMING SOON***
-- 🚀 **GitHub Release** – Prepare a proper release on GitHub with all three formats attached.
 - 📝 **Changelog & Future Plans** – Complete the v1.0.0 changelog and outline plans for future versions.

 ------------------------------------------